 GLOBAL MARKETS-Oil surge lifts global stocks out of three-day losing streak

-NEW YORK, May 5 (Reuters) - A gauge of global stock markets snapped a three-day losing streak on Tuesday as moves to ease major economies out of their coronavirus lockdowns lifted the outlook for growth and helped give international oil prices a sixth day of strong gains.
+NEW YORK, May 5 (Reuters) - A gauge of global stock markets rose on Tuesday, snapping a three-day losing streak, while oil prices soared as investors shrugged off grim economic data on hopes the easing of coronavirus lockdowns will jump start economies and revive fuel demand.

-U.S. Treasury yields rose as plans to reopen major economies boosted risk appetite.
+The dollar rose against most major currencies, bolstered by better-than-expected U.S. services data.
+The greenback's gains were also supported after U.S. President Donald Trump renewed verbal attacks on China, raising fears of a new trade war.

-Crude prices soared on hopes a recovery in vehicle traffic will boost fuel demand as some U.S. states, as well as countries in Europe and Asia, start to ease lockdown measures.
+Oil prices surged, with U.S. crude futures rocketing 20% on hopes a recovery in vehicle traffic will boost fuel demand as some U.S. states, as well as countries in Europe and Asia, start to ease lockdowns.
 Risk appetite rose, lifting bond yields as gold prices fell.
 O/R

+"Continued talk about re-opening the economy and de-sheltering, that gives a lot of people hope the economy may recover sooner that some believe," said Tim Ghriskey, chief investment strategist at Inverness Counsel in New York.

+"The market just seems to keep wanting to go up," he said.

+Economic data on Tuesday was dour as expected given the widespread lockdowns that have caused non-essential businesses around the world to grind to a virtual halt.

+U.S. gross domestic product declined at a 4.8% annualized rate in the first quarter, the steepest pace of contraction in output since late 2008, while the Institute for Supply Management (ISM) showed the nation's vast services sector was in contraction in April for the first time in nearly 10-1/2-years.

-Oil majors pushed the main stock indices higher across Europe and on Wall Street as Brent crude futures surged 12% to more than $30 a barrel - the first time the global benchmark has traded above that level since April 15.
+Oil majors pushed the main stock indices higher across Europe, Canada and on Wall Street as Brent crude futures surged almost 14%.
+But Exxon Mobil Corp XOM.N and Chevron Corp CVX.N pared gains to lose their top spots on the Dow.

-Royal Dutch Shell RDSa.L and BP PLC BP.L in London, Total TOTF.PA in Paris, Eni SpA ENI.MI in Milan and Repsol REP.MC in Madrid led their respective country indices higher, while Exxon Mobil Corp XOM.N and Chevron Corp CVX.N were the biggest gainers in the Dow industrials in New York.
+Royal Dutch Shell RDSa.L and BP Plc BP.L in London, Total TOTF.PA in Paris, Eni SpA ENI.MI in Milan and Repsol REP.MC in Madrid led their respective country indices higher, as did Cenovus Energy CVE.TO on Bay Street in Toronto.

 "There is some hope that things are starting to get back to normal, and the rally in oil is helping put some confidence back in the markets," said Keith Temperton, a sales trader at Tavira Securities.